 Location: Sitio Libudan, Barangay Miranda, Babak, Babak District, Samal Island

 The price for Matrimonial Bedroom starts at USD33++.

 You’ll love the hotel’s breezy ambiance and own private beach where you can just relax while waiting for the sunset.
 Its proximity to many attractions like Museo Dabawenyo and D’bone Collector Museum makes the hotel a nice place to stay at.

 Location: Barangay Audnanao, Igacos, Samal District, Samal Island

-The beaches of Samal Island are already astounding on its own but when you’re staying at an authentic tropical native retreat, you’ve got a piece of paradise.
-Plus points for this place for accommodating only one guest or one group at a time so you have the house all by yourself.
+The beaches of Samal Island are already astounding on their own, but when you’re staying at an authentic tropical native retreat, you’ve got a piece of paradise.
+Plus, points for this place for accommodating only one guest or one group at a time, so you have the house all by yourself.
 They have a bathtub, linens, and kitchenette.